 This qualification is very flexible and designed to meet a broad range of industry needs.
 It reflects the need for multi-skilling but additionally offers specialised streams for specific job outcomes, (i.e. for audio, lighting, staging and vision).

 Hospitality: Certificate II in Hospitality Kitchen Operations SIT20416

 This course provides opportunities to learn a range of fundamental hospitality skills from practical application of cookery principles and implementation of food safety procedures (including how to store food properly) to the presentation of food.
-Students gain culinary knowledge in preparation, cooking and service of foods (including vegetarian dishes) and how to work as an effective member of a team in a range of hospitality establishments.
+Students gain culinary knowledge in the preparation, cooking and service of foods (including vegetarian dishes) and how to work as an effective member of a team in a range of hospitality establishments.

-This course can provide students with employment opportunities as a Kitchen Hand, Breakfast Cook, Short-order Cook, Fast-food Cook in a commercial kitchen environment of a Hotel, Restaurant, Cafe, Club, Airline, Hospital, Cafeteria and Event catering organisation.
+This course can provide students with employment opportunities as a Kitchen Hand, Breakfast Cook, Short-order Cook, and Fast-food Cook in a commercial kitchen environment of a Hotel, Restaurant, Cafe, Club, Airline, Hospital, Cafeteria and Event catering organisation.